 What is a competent or experienced climber?

-In order to stay safe and have an enjoyable climbing session at our centre we require customers to be experienced competent climbers aged 18+.
+In order to stay safe and have an enjoyable climbing session at our centre we require customers to be, or to be supervised by an experienced competent climbers aged 18+.

 To assess your competency, our reception staff may ask you to demonstrate how to put on a harness, tie into the rope using a suitable knot for climbing (not clip in) and safely set up and belay their climbing partner using appropriate belay equipment.